skylab-tech/studio_client_dotnet/README.md

 ### Error Handling

-By default, the API calls return a JSON response object no matter the type of response.
+By default, the API calls return a JSON (JObject) response object no matter the type of response.

 ### Endpoints